VarshiniRgithubio/Sales_Business_Dashboard/README.md

 ## Notes
 - Forecasting uses historical sales data to predict future trends.
-- Dashboard is interactive and allows filtering by year, month, segment, and region.
+- Dashboard is interactive and allows filtering by year, month, segment, and region